 What a way to start the year at a Luxury Family Hotel.
 It simply is one to visit if you really do want a break.
 They are set up for families with young children with a free creche, kids club, early dining times for children and a listening service so you can enjoy a romantic meal and glass of wine with your husband – Whilst it comes with a price tag, I simply love a weekend away here and would highly recommend it.

 Bruern Cottages, Cotswolds

 A wonderful family retreat for the whole family to enjoy, young and old.
 Upper class country living, yet the perfect stay for families with children in the heart of the Cotswolds.
 You can request baby/toddler friendly products from cots, to bed guards and plastic cutlery.
 Bruern has more than one outdoor play area, large gardens to run about it and heated playhouses fully equippend to keep young children entertained.
-It even has a warm indoor pool and a treatment room with a number of treatments on request.
+It even has a warm indoor pool and a treatment room with a number of treatments on request to relax whilst you close your eyes, enjoy a treatment and take in the scents of the wax melt in the background.
 Surrounded by countryside, yet the Cotswolds is full of child friendly attractions to visit.

 Campden Yurts, Cotswolds

 I was a little worried about staying in a yurt with 3 young children.
 I hate sharing a room with the girls and always worry about everyone waking everyone up ridiculously early.
 But the truth be told, everyone slept like a log and we all had a lie in until 7.30 each morning!
 Campden Yurts are able to provide futons for the children and cots/highchairs for babies.
 They even have enough for multiples and go the extra mile to make sure you have everything you need.